 It’s said that the cardigan sweater owes its name to James Brudenell, the 7th Earl of Cardigan, a 19th century British general known to fuss over the appearance of his hair.
 To prevent his locks from being ruffled by a pullover sweater, the Earl added buttons to his sweater so that it never had to go over the head in the first place.

 You can thank this Earl’s vanity for the rich variety of cardigan sweaters that exist today.
 There’s the simple, long-sleeve, button-front cardigan you may throw over a t-shirt or fitted blouse.
 And then there are cardigans that dispense with buttons entirely.
-Open cardigans are cut longer and looser, and meant to be worn open over your first layer of clothing for a slouchy, laid-back look.
-Wrap cardigans are cut in a similar fashion, but feature a bathrobe-like wrap or belt that can be used to cinch the garment closed.
+Open cardigans, also called open sweaters, are cut longer and looser, and meant to be worn open over your first layer of clothing for a slouchy, laid-back look.
+Wrap cardigans are cut in a similar fashion but feature a bathrobe-like wrap or belt that can be used to cinch the garment closed.

 Another distinct design feature among cardigans is the shawl collar, which can appear on button-front and open cardigans alike.
 The shawl collar adds an extra layer of folded-down fabric around the neck area, which provides extra warmth and strikes a rustic look.